g-user/odroidu2-fan-service/README.md

 My goal here was to tweak the thresholds to my liking.

-nmaas87: I changed some settings to use this on an 4.10.0-rc2-next-20170106 Kernel, where the odroid fan device is not available
+nmaas87: I changed some settings to use this on an 4.10.0-rc2-next-20170106 Kernel, where the odroid fan device is not available, also added the systemd service

 # Requirements: